Local Simulations of Instabilities Driven by Composition Gradients in the ICM: Summary and discussion

 All this being said, our study suggests that, at least in the idealized settings that we considered here, gradients in composition are able to drive turbulent mixing of the composition in weakly collisional, magnetized plasmas.
 This motivates future work on the generation and sustainment of both temperature and composition gradients in galaxy clusters and their potential influence on the global dynamics of the ICM.
 We envision that the modified version of Athena that we developed will be a useful asset in this context.
 In order to model more realistically the physics of the ICM, future improvements could include extending the simulations to three dimensions and adding optically thin cooling in order to study the cooling flow problem.
 Furthermore, the equations of kinetic MHD, as embodied in Equation (\ref{eq:rho})-(\ref{eq:c}), cannot account for the slow sedimentation of Helium that is the core feature in the model of \cite{Pen09}.
 An extension of the framework of kinetic MHD to include this effect would allow us to self-consistently include sedimentation in the simulations \citep{1990ApJ...360..267B,Ber15a} and study the effects of the instabilities described in this paper in a dynamic, slowly varying background.

 \acknowledgments

 We acknowledge useful discussions with Daisuke Nagai, Matthew Kunz, Prateek Sharma, Ellen Zweibel, and Ian Parrish during the \emph{3\textsuperscript{rd} ICM Theory and Computation Workshop} held at the Niels Bohr Institute in 2014.
-We also thank Sagar Chakraborty and Henrik Latter for valuable discussions and comments.
+We thank Sagar Chakraborty, Colin McNally, Gareth C. Murphy, and Henrik Latter for valuable discussions and comments.
 We are grateful to Oliver Gressel for suggesting using the quasi-periodic boundary conditions for testing the linear theory and to Tobias Heinemann for aid in rendering magnetic field lines.
+We also thank the anonymous referee for a number of useful suggestions that helped improve the manuscript.
 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) under ERC grant agreement 306614.
 T. B. also acknowledges support provided by a L{\o}rup Scholar Stipend and M. E. P. also acknowledges support from the Young Investigator Programme of the Villum Foundation.

 In this appendix, we describe the numerical methods used in this paper.
 We use the publicly available MHD code Athena which solves the conservative form of the MHD equations.
 The algorithms used are described in \cite{gardiner_unsplit_2005, stone_simple_2009} and the implementation of Athena along with tests is described in detail in \cite{stone_athena:_2008}.
 Athena is a finite volume code, which uses the Godunov method.
 We use the directionally unsplit corner transport upwind method along with constrained transport (CTU + CT) which is the recommended setting.
 We furthermore use the anisotropic heat conduction module that was implemented in Athena by \cite{Par05} using operator splitting.